 This national award is presented annually to a producer to recognize their dedication to improving the beef industry at the commercial level.

-More than 400 beef producers, academia and industry representatives attended the organization’s 53rd Annual Research Symposium and Convention in Des Moines, Iowa, and another 250 registered to participate online.
+More than 300 beef producers, academia and industry representatives attended the organization’s 54th annual research symposium and convention in Las Cruces, New Mexico.
 BIF’s mission is to help improve the industry by promoting greater acceptance of beef cattle performance evaluation.

-For more information about this year’s symposium, including additional award winners and coverage of meeting and tours, visit the Beef Improvement Federation website.
+For more information about this year’s symposium, including additional award winners and coverage of the meeting and tours, visit the Beef Improvement Federation’s website.

 —From a Beef Improvement Federation news release